iOS 26

 3. Check iPhone or Any Other Connected Device Volume Level

-No AirPods models have the volume control button on their bodies, and you have to change the volume on your iPhone/iPad or any other connected device you’re using.
+No AirPods models have a volume control button on their bodies, so you must change the volume on your iPhone/iPad or any other connected device.

 If you can’t hear anything, check the volume level on your connected device.